funkygao/gafka/README.md

 # gafka
-Unified multi-datacenter multi-cluster kafka swiss-knife management console powered by golang.
+A full ecosystem that is built around kafka powered by golang.

-### Features

-- bash-autocomplete, alias, history supported

-### Ecosystem
+### Components

 - gk